cnoss/slides/src/presentations/misc/pen-and-paper/110-system.md

-{% qa "Was ist ein System?", "A group of things, pieces of equipment, etc. that are connected or work together.<br><small>Oxford Learner's Dictionaries</small>" %}
+{% qa "Was ist ein System?", "A group of things, pieces of equipment, etc. that are connected or work together.<br><small>Cambridge Dictionary</small>" %}